mayer79/ml_lecture/README.md

 1. predict values (supervised ML) or to
 2. investigate data structure (unsupervised ML).

 Our focus is on *supervised ML*.
 Depending on if we predict numbers or classes, we talk about *regression* or *classification*.

 ## Organization

 The lecture is split into four parts, each of which is accompanied with an R and Python notebook with background and examples.
 You will find them in the corresponding subfolders.

-1. Regression and Classification Revisited
+1. Basics and Linear Models
+    - Basics
+    - Linear regression
+    - Logistic regression
 2. Model Selection
     - Performance metrics and loss functions
     - Simple validation, cross-validation